marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     Signature:

-        - Obtain the Consumer's public key corresponding to the ``kid`` header parameter, by interacting with the PDND Interoperability API.
+        - Obtain the Participant's public key corresponding to the ``kid`` header parameter, by interacting with the PDND Interoperability API.
-        - Validate the signature of the JWT using the retrieved Consumer's public key and the algorithm specified by the ``alg`` header parameter.
+        - Validate the signature of the JWT using the retrieved Participant's public key and the algorithm specified by the ``alg`` header parameter.

     Payload: